ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

 This ensures deterministic selection when multiple line discounts are applicable for the same discount level.

 > [!NOTE]
-> Automatic line discount determination is relevant only when the **Apply Trade Conditions** field is enabled on the sales document and on the relevant document lines.
+> Automatic line discount determination applies only when the **Apply Trade Conditions** field is enabled on the sales document and on the relevant document lines.

 ### Current line discount preservation